Geography of Benin: Biogeography

 The country can be divided into four main areas from the south to the north.
 The low-lying, sandy, coastal plain, which has a highest elevation of 10 m is, at most, 10 km wide.
 It is marshy and dotted with lakes and lagoons connected to the ocean.
 The plateaus of southern Benin, with an altitude ranging between 20 and 200 m, are split by valleys running north to south along the Couffo, Zou, and Oueme Rivers, an area that has been categorised by the World Wildlife Fund as part of the Guinean forest-savanna mosaic ecoregion.
 Then an area of flat lands dotted with rocky hills whose altitude seldom reaches 400 m extends around Nikki and Savé.
 Finally, the Atacora mountain range extends along the northwest border and into Togo with the highest point, Mont Sokbaro, at 658 m.

 Benin has fields lying fallow, mangroves, and remnants of large sacred forests.
+Forest cover is around 28.% of the total land area, equivalent to 3,135,150 hectares (ha) of forest in 2020, down from 4,835,150 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 3,112,150 hectares (ha) and planted forest covered 23,000 hectares (ha).

 In the rest of the country, the savanna is covered with thorny scrubs and dotted with huge baobab trees.
 Some forests line the banks of rivers.
 In the north and the northwest of Benin the Reserve du W du Niger and Pendjari National Park attract tourists eager to see elephants, lions, antelopes, hippos and monkeys.
 The country formerly offered habitat for the endangered painted hunting dog, Lycaon pictus, although this canid is considered to have been extirpated from Benin due to human population expansion.
 Woodlands comprise approximately 31 percent of Benin's land area.